CRH380B-6216L/ur5_webgui/final report.md

 - Follow the Agile method and meet in a weekly basis with trainee’s company tutor to inform any new challenge and the state of the project.

 ## Analysis to the project
+### title tba
+This application can be splitted into 3 parts

 ### DOT Framework
 In the project, the DOT framework is applied during research phase.
 The simple procedure of each research like below:
 1. Follow online tutorials and documents (Library, Lab)
 2. Try to build prototype (Workshop)
 3. Show the result on request (Showroom)

 # Project Progress
 This project is splitted into two parts: prototyping and final product developing.